 Arriving at Sun Valley, I expected cowbells to clang.
-After all, this is the most famous, historic ski resort in the country, celebrating 80 years this 2015-16 winter.
+After all, this is the most famous, historic ski resort in the country.
 Sun Valley is the “original”, home of the world’s first chairlift, on Dollar Mountain in 1936.
 The skiing at Sun Valley’s Bald Mountain is long and steep, dropping a demanding 3,400 vertical from 9,150′ served by seven high speed quads and a swank gondola that whisk you back up with stunning Sawtooth Mountain scenery and the trademark “Sun Valley sunshine.”
+Sun Valley is also sister resort to Snowbasin in Utah, same owner, and will be part of Vail Resorts’ Epic Pass 2019-202.

 On an Idaho powder day – Sun Valley has extensive bowl skiing that would prove awesome, and a switch from the consistently pitched groomed boulevards like Picabo, Gretchen’s Gold and Hemingway (trail names are the real deal here).
 Sun Valley’s green circle trails like Muffy’s Medals would be rated blue or black elsewhere.